Medusa-Intelligence-Corp/TranslateTribune/DONT_SCRAPE_ME.md

 Special thanks to support and advice from Eric Horvitz, Vickie Wang 王宇平, Whitney Hudson, Weishung L., Christopher White, Jonathan Larson and many others.
 ```
-## The Economist TranslateTribune Post

-Note it's in Spanish, **our posts are always both translated and summarized**.
+Here's a TranslateTribune referencing an article in the Economist.
+Note it's in Spanish. **Our posts are always both translated and summarized**.

 ```
 🇬🇧 Inteligencia artificial transformará la salud